Sea Venture: Deliverance and Patience

-On reaching Jamestown, only 60 survivors were found of the 500 or so who had preceded them.
-Many of these were themselves dying, and Jamestown was quickly judged to be nonviable.
+On reaching Jamestown, it was discovered that only 60 colonists remained of the 500 or so who had preceded them.
+Many of these were themselves dying, and Jamestown was quickly judged to be non-viable.
 Everyone then boarded Virginia, Deliverance, and Patience, which set sail for England.
-The timely arrival of another relief fleet, bearing Governor Baron De La Warre, granted Jamestown a reprieve.
+The timely arrival of another relief fleet, bearing Governor Thomas West, 3rd Baron De La Warr, granted Jamestown a reprieve.
 All the settlers were relanded at the colony, but there was still a critical shortage of food.
 In the fall of 1610, Admiral Somers returned to Bermuda in Patience to obtain wild pigs and food that had been stockpiled there.
-Unfortunately, Somers died in Bermuda from a "surfeit of pork" and the pinnace, captained by his nephew Mathew Somers, returned directly to Lyme Regis in Dorset, England with the body in order to claim his inheritance.
-Christopher Carter and Edward Waters, who evidently had been forgiven their earlier desertion, remained behind in Bermuda, again, joined by Edward Chard, the first permanent settlers of Bermuda (Christopher Carter and Edward Waters were to be among the Counsell of Six appointed to advise the first Lieutenant-Governor of Bermuda, Richard Moore, in 1612, and amongst whom the Lieutenant-Governorship was rotated during the period in 1616 between the departure of Moore and the arrival of his successor).
-Overall, the food and supplies brought by the Third Supply were not adequate.
-80% of the colonists would die during the Starving Time of 1610.
-Afterwards, survivors at Jamestown had boarded Deliverance and Patience and were sailing downstream to the ocean when they met yet another resupply fleet.
-Lord Delaware was this expedition's leader and he turned the distraught settlers back.
+Unfortunately, Somers died in Bermuda from a "surfeit of pork" and the pinnace, captained by his nephew Mathew Somers, returned directly to Lyme Regis in Dorset, England, with the body in order to claim his inheritance.
+Christopher Carter and Edward Waters, who evidently had been forgiven their earlier desertion, remained behind in Bermuda, again, and were joined by Edward Chard, becoming the first permanent settlers of Bermuda (Carter and Waters were among the Counsell of Six appointed to advise the first Lieutenant-Governor of Bermuda, Richard Moore, in 1612, and were among those between whom the Lieutenant-Governorship was rotated during the period in 1616 between the departure of Moore and the arrival of his successor).
+In the end, the food and supplies brought by the Third Supply proved inadequate; 80% of the colonists would die during the Starving Time of 1610.
+Afterwards, the survivors at Jamestown boarded Deliverance and Patience and were sailing downstream to the ocean when they met yet another resupply fleet.
+Lord De La Warr was this expedition's leader and he turned the distraught settlers back.
 He had brought a doctor but food supplies remained inadequate.